-Aleppo: Evacuations suspended as confusion reigns
+Aleppo: Evacuations suspended amid confusion

 "The evacuation was suspended by the regime and the Syrian regime now is shooting at the entrance point using heavy machine guns," he said.

-"A warplane is in the sky now and the Syrian regime is trying to advance in al-Sendyanah bridge, people are gathered in huge numbers and very scared."
+"A warplane is in the sky now and the Syrian regime is trying to advance in al-Sendyanah bridge.
+People are gathered in huge numbers and very scared."

 The activist Aleppo Media Center blamed the suspension of the evacuations on Iranian militias, who they say targeted the road leading into east Aleppo's Sukkari district with heavy gunfire.

-Mahmoud Zaza, a medic in eastern Aleppo, said the need for assistance was critical.
+Mahmoud Zaza, a medic in eastern Aleppo, said the need for assistance is critical.

-"There are only three doctors left including me," he told CNN.
+"There are only three doctors left, including me," he told CNN.

 "We have 30 cases which need immediate evacuation."

-Up to 9,000 people have already been taken out of the besieged city in nine convoys since Thursday, including 108 wounded, according to Russian and Syrian state media.
+As many as 9,000 people have already been taken out of the besieged city in nine convoys since Thursday.

+According to UN officials, there were 194 hospital patients among the evacuees.

 For many of those leaving, their destination will be the rebel-controlled Syrian province of Idlib -- which will likely be the next target of Syrian President Bashar al-Assad's regime.

-An activist working inside the city broke down talking to CNN reporters on Friday, saying he wasn't sure if his children would ever return to Aleppo.
+An activist working inside the city broke down while talking to CNN reporters Friday, saying he wasn't sure if his children would ever return to Aleppo.

 "We waited for the international community and the United Nations to punish the criminal and not the victims (the people).
 Unfortunately the punishment was for the people.
 They have displaced us from our land," he said.